cscnudi/CohesiveSubgraph/README.md

 ## Thanks to
 We really appreciate all the authors of the papers [1-16], networkX and Priya Govindan.
-We utilize the code (https://github.com/priyagovindan/kpeak) for k-peak.
+We utilize the code (https://github.com/priyagovindan/kpeak) for k-peak computation.
 We tried to contact to the first author (Priya Govindan), but failed to contact to her.
 To get the full code with visualization, please check the above github link.
 We sincerely thank to Priya Govindan to share the code.